 See below my image of the Hope diamond color:

 Once extracted from kimberlite deposits, geologists examine each diamond for its size, shape, color, and clarity to determine its value.
-The Hope Diamond was one such diamond that was deemed valuable due to its unique hue and sought after by many collectors throughout its history.
-The rare blue color of this diamond is caused by trace amounts of boron mixed with its carbon structure which causes a subtle shift in wavelength when light reflects off it.
+The Hope Diamond was one such diamond deemed valuable due to its unique hue and sought after by many collectors throughout its history.
+The rare blue color of this diamond is caused by trace amounts of boron mixed with its carbon structure, which causes a subtle shift in wavelength when light reflects off it.

 To learn more about diamonds, please read our articles: